ahmadawais/create-wp-release/readme.md

 # 2. Set a custom version to as the "Tested up to" version (e.g. setting 5.4.0 before its release).
 npx create-wp-release --custom 5.4.0 npx create-wp-release -c 5.4.0

+# 3. Release a new version of the WordPress plugin.
+npx create-wp-release --tag 2.5.0 npx create-wp-release -t 2.5.0

 # Help/usage.
 npx create-wp-release --help